Stickkman/jatePWA19/README.md

 For local connection:
 1. Use 'npm install' from the ROOT of your preferred CLI to install dependencies both client and server dependencies will be installed if you run from the ROOT.

-NOTE: no for deployed version simply goto https://stickkman.github.io/jatePWA19/client/dist/ and click install in top left
+NOTE: n/a for deployed version simply goto https://stickkman.github.io/jatePWA19/client/dist/ and click install in top left

 ## Usage
 Simply goto the live app OR run locally on port 3000 after installation instructions.